 Tomo is an evidence based product that works with world leading institutions to research how changing behaviour can improve mental health outcomes

-Tomo is collaborating with a team of researchers at London South Bank University led by Dr Daniel Frings to understand how Tomo can drive clinically valid outcomes for depression and anxiety.
+Tomo is collaborating with a team of researchers at London South Bank University led by Professor Daniel Frings to understand how Tomo can drive clinically valid outcomes for depression and anxiety.

-Following these positive initial results, Dr Frings’ team have secured further funding from the ERDF for a second round evaluating Tomo’s impact on a wider population.
-We will be recruiting Tomo users to this study from January 2019.
-If you’d be interested in joining this study please sign up to our mailing list.
+Following these positive initial results, Professor Frings’ team have secured further funding from the ERDF for a second round evaluating Tomo’s impact on a wider population.
+We will be recruiting Tomo users to this study from June 2019.
+If you’d be interested in joining this study please contact us.